-He bought a guitar and performed at an open mic for the first time in February 2017, which resulted in a slot at a local beer festival that year, and the formation of an indie rock band in 2018.
-When the band decided to focus solely on playing indie rock covers on the pub circuit Andy started to learn drums and keyboards, creating original music as Cold Culprits from early 2020.
+I’ve been playing seriously for around three years.
+I bought a guitar and performed at an open mic for the first time in February 2017, which resulted in a slot at a local beer festival later that year, then the formation of an indie rock band in 2018.
+When the band decided to focus solely on playing indie rock covers on the pub circuit, I started to learn drums and keyboards as well, to create original music as Cold Culprits.

 What's with the name?